Kowloon Motor Bus: Fleet

-As of December 2023, Kowloon Motor Bus operates a fleet of 4056 buses.
+As of December 2023, Kowloon Motor Bus operates a fleet of 4,056 buses.
 584 Euro VI buses (including 3 diesel-electric buses), 2,935 Euro V buses and 10 battery-electric buses.

 KMB traditionally purchased buses from English manufacturers including AEC, Daimler, Dennis, Guy Motors, Leyland, Metro Cammell Weymann and Seddon, that either were bodied in England or locally.

 In 1975, the first air-conditioned bus in Hong Kong was put into service by KMB.
 Following the testing of double-deck air-conditioned buses Victory and Jubilant in the early 1980s, KMB became the world's first operator of such buses.
 All purchases after 1995 were for air-conditioned buses.
 In May 2012, KMB withdrew its last non-air-conditioned buses from service.
 Some of the newer third-generation buses have solar photovoltaic panels installed on the roof which reduces fuel use by 5-8% which would otherwise be used for the air conditioner.
 This is expected to reduce 6 t of carbon emissions on each bus per year.

-In the late 1970s, it began to purchase chassis from European manufacturers MAN, Mercedes-Benz, Scania and Volvo.
+In the late 1970s, KMB began to purchase chassis from the European manufacturers MAN, Mercedes-Benz, Scania and Volvo.

 KMB's original liveries were combinations of red and cream.
 In the early 1990s, a white and grey livery was introduced for air-conditioned buses, followed in 1997 by a champagne livery.
 In June 2017, a red and silver livery was introduced, as well as a new logo, dropping its character and Chinese slogan, retaining only the wordmark, but with a darker shade of red.

 In the 2020s, KMB introduced a vivid "Electric Green" livery on zero emission buses.
 KMB expects to have 500 battery electric buses by the end of 2025, which will account for an eighth of the total bus fleet.

-In 2024, KMB had started operating one out of their 10 fleets of the Alexander Dennis Enviro500EV on the Route 112, which runs from So Uk in Cheung Sha Wan to North Point.
+In 2024, KMB started operating one out of their 10 Alexander Dennis Enviro500EVs on the Route 112, which runs from So Uk in Cheung Sha Wan to North Point.

 Depots

-KMB operate four depots in Kowloon and the New Territories.
+KMB operates four depots in Kowloon and the New Territories.
 The depot of a bus is identified by the letter K, L, S, or U, and the letter is marked on the bottom left of the driver's windscreen or below windscreen.
 The assignment scheme is as follows: